Powerlearnproject/se-day1-assignment-Kola9INE/README.md

 SYSTEM TESTING: This is the process of testing the code's compatibility with system platforms like Windows, Android etc.

-ACCEPTANCE TESTING: This is the process
+ACCEPTANCE TESTING: This is the process of checking the conformity of the software with user requirements.
+This is carried out to align the product with the user's requirements.

 #Part 2: Introduction to AI and Prompt Engineering